M23604/el-notes/Stats and Quotes Notes.md

 - According to the UNESCO Institute for Statistics, less that 30 percent of the world’s researchers are female.
 - Most women drop off the register of professional engineers before the age of 45.

+### Meritocracy & Elitism

+- Harvard, Princeton, Stanford, Yale collectively enroll top 1% of income distribution than from households from bottom 60%
+- In US, 7 top banks and law firms recruit exclusively from elite colleges
+- In 2006 study by American University, 1% of children in bottom 20% of households will join top 5%.
+- Pew Research Centre: 60% of Republicans believe colleges and universities are bad for the US.
+- Burdening the rich is a non-sequitor to reducing inequality as severe income disparities cause the elite to become more competitive to hold onto their status, get a return on their investment in social capital (education, networking etc.), and provide similar resources to their children for succeeding their wealth and status.
+- **Elite Overproduction**: Coined by Peter Turchin, describing a phase of a complex society involving a bloated elite class, too few elite jobs, declining living standards among general population.
+[The Next Decade Could Be Even Worse](https://www.theatlantic.com/magazine/archive/2020/12/can-history-predict-future/616993/)

 # Crime and Punishment